markCwatson/cron-sos-api/README.md

 MONGO_DB_NAME=
 ```

-## Obtaining the SOS_CODE
+## Obtaining the SOS code
-Create a login at `https://developer.sosinventory.com/` using the "Register your applications" tile.
-While logged in to above, register an application to obtain the Client ID and Secret.

-Use Chrome to make a call to the API: Enter `https://api.sosinventory.com/oauth2/authorize?response_type=code&client_id=[client id]&redirect_uri=https://www.google.com/` replacing [client id] with your above collected Client ID in the address bar of the browser.
+From step 1 [here](https://developer.sosinventory.com/apidoc/Authentication): in Chrome, enter the following url: `https://api.sosinventory.com/oauth2/authorize?response_type=code&client_id=[client id]&redirect_uri=https://www.google.com/` replacing [client id] with your above collected Client ID in the address bar of the browser.
 When you press enter, the system will have you log into your account.
 Upon logging in, the address bar will then reflect your authorization code.
 Copy this code for use later.

 ## To build Docker image and run container
 Build the required Docker images by running the following commands inside the `/app` folder.